 Sidney Powell joined the Tennessee State staff in the spring of 2016.
 Powell moved to the defensive side of the ball to work with the cornerbacks after coaching the Tiger running backs for one season.
 In 2017, Powell also took over the duties as special teams coordinator.

 Powell came to TSU after spending seven seasons with Ohio Valley Conference opponent Tennessee Tech.
 Powell joined the Tech coaching staff working with the cornerbacks before coaching the safeties and coordinating the passing game defense.

 Prior to TTU, the 20-year collegiate coaching veteran spent three years in a similar position at Ball State University.
 He also coached at Massachusetts, Sacred Heart and Northeastern, helping win championships at every stop including the 1998 I-AA national championship while at UMass.

-The Newnan, Ga., was a three-year starter as a safety at Morehouse College, receiving his bachelor’s degree in 1997 in health and physical education.
+The Newnan, Ga. native, was a three-year starter as a safety at Morehouse College, receiving his bachelor’s degree in 1997 in health and physical education.